5 stages of provisioning DevOps using Helm on OpenShift, from zero to hero

 Steps

-Starting now, OpenShift GitOps ArgoCD will be installed in the cicd namespace.
-Use the scripts below to add the redhat-cop helm charts repository.
+Let’s begin setting up ArgoCD for OpenShift GitOps under the cicd namespace.
+The commands listed below should be used to add the redhat-cop helm charts repository.

 # add the redhat-cop repository helm repo add redhat-cop https://redhat-cop.github.io/helm-charts # having added redhat-cop helm repository helm upgrade --install argocd redhat-cop/gitops-operator --set namespaces[0]=cicd --create-namespace --namespace cicd